 Because you want those antibiotics to work if you ever really really need them.
 Like MRSA and those other big infections.

 You can read here how our family Avoided Antibiotics for a Sinus Infection.

 Please–try to not take advantage of those “free antibiotics,” unless you really need 'em, K?

 We all know that our environment has become more and more toxic.

-I’d never thought of it before, but it really appears that toxins have a role to play in intestinal health.
-(Source.)
+I'd never thought of it before, but it really appears that toxins affect gut health.

 One of the toxins I was exposed to a lot in my childhood was cigarette smoke.